-The RMP (incorporating STEPS 1 and 2) must be no longer than two A4 pages in length.
+The risk management plan (incorporating STEPS 1 and 2) must be no longer than two A4 pages in length.

-2. Partner Funding (maximum one A4 page)
+2. Partner Funding (maximum one A4 page for Streams 1 and 2; maximum two A4 pages for Stream 3)

 Applicants should provide a tabulated list of any contributions (either funding or in-kind) from partner organisations in the following format: